ldn-softdev/jtc/User Guide.md

 across those types of reads.
 However, _streamed read_ finds its application when streamed data are there (typically would be a network-based streaming)

-We can see the difference in the parsing when debugging jtc:
+We can see the difference in the parsing when debugging `jtc`:
 \- in a _buffered read_ mode, the debug will show the _parsing point_ with data after:
 ```
 bash $ <ab.json jtc -dddddd